Kihumba/private-/Phase-2/Entry-Level DevOps Engineer/Curriculum/06 - Continuous Integration and Deployment/README.md

 Skill Description
 -----------------
-The Fellow understands the practice of integrating new code into the main branch and can put together a pipeline that will automate the testing of the new code after integration.
-The fellow also understands how the process of deploying code to the production environment after it successfully passes through the automated testing pipeline.
+The Fellow should know how to set up an environment for continuous integration using ConcourseCI, Jenkins or similar tools and know how to merge development work with a Master/Trunk/Mainline branch.
+They should also understand the reason for this process and how to test code as often as possible to catch issues early.
+They should know how to write automated tests and unit tests

+The Fellow should also know how to deploy code to the production environment as soon as it has passed testing and is ready.
+They must understand that any testing is to be done prior to merging to the Mainline branch and how to set up Production-like environments.
+The Fellow must know how to keep the production branch stable and ready to be deployed by an automated process.
+They must understand that a good Continuous Integration process is a must for Continuous Delivery

 Outputs